department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper claim to add a dependent child or spouse, and I’m still waiting for a decision?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper application for additional disability compensation for a child or spouse, and I’m still waiting for a decision?</button>
 <div id="questions-apply-paper" class="usa-accordion-content">

-Go ahead and apply again online.
+Apply again online.
 We’ll still review your paper application.
-If we award you a higher compensation rate, we’ll pay you back pay from the date you submitted your original paper claim.
+If we award you additional disability compensation, we’ll pay you back pay from the date we received your paper application.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">What if I didn’t realize I could add dependents until later?
-Can I get paid back to the date my spouse and I got married, or when my child was born or adopted?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">What if I didn’t realize I could could receive additional disability compensation for dependents after I started receiving disability compensation?
+Can I get paid back to the date my spouse and I got married, or the date when my child was born or adopted?</button>
 <div id="questions-apply-paid-back" class="usa-accordion-content">

 We may pay you back to the date of your marriage or the birth or adoption of your child if you meet all of the requirements listed below.

 **All of these must be true.
 You:**

-- Had already received your 30% or higher disability rating at the time of the marriage, birth, or adoption, **and**
+- Had already received a combined disability rating of at least 30% at the time of the marriage, birth, or adoption, **and**
-- Applied to add the dependent within a year of the marriage, birth, or adoption, **and**
+- File your claim for additional disability compensation for the dependent within a year of the marriage, birth, or adoption, **and**
-- Responded within a year to our request for any more information needed to confirm your dependent <br>
+- Responded or respond within a year to our request for any more information or evidence needed to confirm your claim <br>

-If it’s been more than a year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
-Instead, we may pay you back only to the date you applied to add the dependent or, in some cases, up to a year before you applied.
+If it’s been more than one year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
+Instead, we may pay you back only to the date we received your claim for additional disability for the dependent or, in some cases, up to a year before before this date.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-payment">When will I start receiving payment if VA approves my dependency claim?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-payment">When will I start receiving payment if VA approves my claim for additional disability compensation?</button>
 <div id="questions-apply-payment" class="usa-accordion-content">

 We’ll begin paying you within 2 weeks after we approve your claim.